microsoft/XmlNotepad/docs/help/updates.md

 - **Enable Updates** - if this is false XML Notepad will not ping to see if there are any updates available and the menu item `Check for udpates...` under the Help menu will be hidden.
 - **Update location** - which endpoint to use to look for updated `updates.xml` files.
+- **Update frequency** - you can edit this field to increase the frequency if you want a larger time span than is specified in the update.xml file.

 You can add the `DisableUpdateUI` setting the `XmlNotepad.settings` file so that users will never see any options regarding auto-updates or the `Check for updates...` menu item as follows: